onzfonz/comp227/src/content/8/en/part8b.md

 ![vscode showing calculator types when mouse over function](../../images/8/12a21.png)

-But if you hover over the values parsed from the request, an issue arises:
+But if you hover over the parameters which were parsed from the request, an issue arises:

 ![vscode problematically showing any when hovering over values parsed in to calculate](../../images/8/13a21.png)

-All of the variables have the type `any`.
+***All of the variables have the type `any`.***
 It is not all that surprising, as no one has given them a type yet.
 There are a couple of ways to fix this, but first, we have to consider why this is accepted and where the type `any` came from.

-In TypeScript, every untyped variable whose type cannot be inferred implicitly becomes type [`any`](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any).
+In TypeScript, *every untyped variable whose type cannot be inferred implicitly becomes type* [`any`](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any).
-Any is a kind of "wild card" type which stands for **whatever** type.
+Any is *wild card* type which stands for **whatever** type.
-Things become implicitly any type quite often when one forgets to type functions.
+Variables implicitly become an `any` type; quite often when one forgets to type functions.

 We can also explicitly type things `any`.
-The only difference between the implicit and explicit any type is how the code looks; the compiler does not care about the difference.
+The only difference between the implicit and explicit any type is *how the code looks*; the compiler does not care about the difference.

 Programmers however see the code differently when `any` is explicitly enforced than when it is implicitly inferred.
-Implicit `any` typings are usually considered problematic, since it is quite often due to the coder forgetting to assign types (or being too lazy to do it), and it also means that the full power of TypeScript is not properly exploited.
+**Implicit `any` typings are usually considered problematic**, since it is quite often due to the coder forgetting to assign types (or being too lazy to do it), and it also means that the full power of TypeScript is not properly exploited.

 This is why the configuration rule [noImplicitAny](https://www.typescriptlang.org/tsconfig#noImplicitAny) exists on the compiler level,